 Field-hunting tip

-Look in metamorphic rocks country — that is the host setting where prismatine typically forms.
+Look in metamorphic rocks country, the host setting where prismatine typically forms.
 If you start seeing sillimanite, garnet, cordierite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, massive, fibrous habit, so train your eye for that shape before scanning the outcrop.